-Researchers from Johns Hopkins University School of Medicine in Baltimore tracked 191 patients, 111 with cow’s milk allergy and 80 with peanut or tree nut allergies, during at least three clinic visits at the ages of 2 to 4, 5 to 8 and 9 to 12.
+Researchers from Johns Hopkins University School of Medicine in Baltimore followed 191 patients.
+One hundred and eleven had cow’s milk allergy, while 80 had peanut or tree nut allergies.
+They were tracked during at least three clinic visits at the ages of 2 to 4, 5 to 8 and 9 to 12.
 By the time they were pre-teens, the children with milk allergy had lower weight and height than those with the other two allergies.
 There was no difference in body mass index.

-“This is important because early adolescence is a time of most rapid growth and children who are more nutritionally compromised at this age may have persistently lower height into adulthood,” says Dr. Corinne Keet, co-author and associate professor of pediatrics at Johns Hopkins University School of Medicine is a co-author of the study.
+“This is important because early adolescence is a time of most rapid growth.
+And children who are more nutritionally compromised at this age may have persistently lower height into adulthood,” says Dr. Corinne Keet.
+The associate professor of pediatrics at Johns Hopkins University School of Medicine is a co-author of the study.

 Dr. Karen Robbins, the study’s lead author, noted that “these growth deficits remained prominent in the 5- to 8-year-old and the 9- to 12-year-old age ranges.”
-Robbins, a pediatric allergist at Children’s National Hospital, says further study is needed, especially as children enter their teens, to gauge whether these growth deficits are transitory or lasting.”
+Robbins, a pediatric allergist at Children’s National Hospital, says further study is needed.
+This is “especially so as children enter their teens, to gauge whether these growth deficits are transitory or lasting,” she says.